 - What to Check:

-- Verify the project’s RERA registration number on the official Haryana RERA website.
+- Check the RERA registration number of the project on the official Haryana RERA site.

-- Ensure that the developer has obtained all necessary approvals and clearances.
+- Make sure that the developer does not lack approvals and clearances.

 5. Review Sale Agreement

-The sale agreement is a legally binding document outlining the property transaction’s terms and conditions.
+A sale agreement is a legally binding document that describes the terms and conditions of the transaction.

 - What to Check:

-- Verify that the agreement is stamped and registered as per legal requirements.
+- Ensure that the agreement is stamped and registered in accordance with the law.

 - What to Check:

-- Obtain NOCs from relevant authorities, such as the pollution control board, fire department, and electricity board.
+- Acquire NOCs, pollution control authority, fire department, and electricity authority.

-- Ensure the builder obtains NOCs from the housing society or association for apartments.
+- Make sure that the builder has taken out NOCs of the housing society or apartment association.

 - What to Check:

-- Ensure there are no pending dues or arrears.
+- Confirm that there are no dues and arrears.

 - What to Check:

-- Conduct a legal search to verify if the property is involved in litigation.
+- Carry out a legal search to ensure that the property is not in litigation.

-- Check for any court orders or injunctions against the property.
+- Check whether there are no court orders and injunctions against the property.

 - What to Check:

-- Ensure that the developer has obtained the OC before taking possession.
+- Before making possession, ensure that the developer has acquired the OC.

-- Verify that the property complies with all building codes and regulations.
+- Ensure that the property complies with all the building regulations.

 Additional Tips for First-Time Homebuyers

-- Hire a Legal Expert: Engage a property lawyer to review all documents and guide you through the legal process.
+- Find a lawyer: You should get a property lawyer to check all the documents and lead you through.

 Conclusion